Atul Sharma

-Atul Sharma (Born 9 May 1961) is a multiple-award-winning music composer, producer, sitarist, singer and judge on the popular TV show "Voice of Punjab".
+Atul Sharma (born 9 May 1961) is a multiple-award-winning music composer, producer, sitarist, singer and judge on the popular TV show "Voice of Punjab".
 He is known for being one of the pioneers of Bhangra and Punjabi pop/folk music, and has composed music for over 5000 music albums and many Punjabi and Hindi films.
 He has given many global hits like "Yaar Bolda", "Dupatta Tera Satt Rang Da", "Mukhda Dekh ke", "Jatti", "Mitraan Da Naa Chalda" etc. He has also composed and designed music for various theatre productions and has worked with eminent directors and play writes.
 Based out of Chandigarh, he has been one of the foremost contributors in setting up the Punjabi music industry, and the emergence of recording studios in North India.

 Currently he is performing with his band The Red Brick House, which includes his son Sharang, and his wife Shivani Sharma.
 He is also the chairman of the Chandigarh Sangeet Natak Akademi.

 Early life and musical training

 Atul Sharma started his musical education at early age, and received vocal training in Indian Classical Music from Mr. P.D.
 Chandan in Kalka (Haryana, India) at the age of 11.
 While continuing his vocal training, he started learning the Sitar from Mr. Jitender Kumar in Chandigarh.
-He then went on to do his Masters in both Hindustani Vocal and Hindustani Instrumental music from Panjab University, Chandigarh.
+He then went on to do his master's degree in both Hindustani Vocal and Hindustani Instrumental music from Panjab University, Chandigarh.
 He also did a Diploma in "Indian Theatre" from the Department of Indian theatre, Panjab University, Chandigarh.
 During his education, he played numerous concerts won multiple inter-college competitions for his vocals and sitar.

-After finishing his masters, he taught Indian classical music at the Panjab University for seven years, before becoming a full-time music composer.
+After finishing his master's degree, he taught Indian classical music at the Panjab University for seven years, before becoming a full-time music composer.